What Does One-on-one Counseling at Utah Family Therapy Look Like?

 New Methods We Use in One-On-One (Individual) Counseling

 Here at Utah Family Therapy, we use what we refer to as “Positive Language”.
 What this means, is we have completely done away with old methods of shaming in therapy as a means of “fixing” patients.
 Shame has been shown to yield positive short-term results sometimes, but in the long-run, these types of methods prove detrimental, as they do not take care of the core issues that addicts and others struggle with inside.
 Ironically, nearly all negative habits (including addictions) find their roots in shame.
 Deep-rooted shame leads to blaming, depression, narcissism, self-doubt, and many more poisonous behaviors.

 One of our main missions in individual therapy is to teach your child how to love themselves and build true self-worth; to understand their imperfections and know that they are worthy of love and belonging with all their imperfections intact.
 We do not condone their negative behavior, rather we seek to lead patients to self-acceptance and self-love.
 In turn, they are then able to love others around them more, and the cycle continues.
-As they learn to do this and to work through their sources of personal shame, they begin unveiling a life of far more fulfillment and joy, bringing about removal of the need for unhealthy coping mechanisms.
+As they learn to do this and to work through their sources of personal shame, they begin unveiling a life of far more fulfillment and joy, bringing about the removal of the need for unhealthy coping mechanisms.
 This occurs after working through initial neurochemical dependency.

 One-On-One Counseling for Children

 For those who have children struggling with addiction, we will educate your child on how their brain works.
 We will go into depth about why they have become wrapped up in their addiction, and why their brain feels like they need it.